EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 * post-paint - rarely if ever gets used.
 But here for conceptual purposes.
 * updates - (see the reactivity section later in this article) technically not part of the connectedCallback, update functions are called sometime later by an event or some action; long after connectedCallback is finished.
 These are custom functions that modify elements in the template, or could even just re-render the whole template.

-I might later get rid of post paint and go straight to updates, even though they are not part of the connectedCallback.
+I might later get rid of post paint and go straight to updates, even though updates are not part of the connectedCallback.

 #### pre-template-lit
 Get things ready to turn the template into a document fragment.